brandonrasaka/brandonrasaka.github.io/about.md

 ![Peace!](/assets/images/peace.jpg){: .img-left width="350"}

-I'm a current student at Columbia Basin College, all set to graduate in December 2021 with my BAS in Cyber Security.
-My goal after I graduate is to work as a cybersecurity engineer or a cybersecurity researcher.
+~~I'm a current student at Columbia Basin College, all set to graduate~~ I just graduated in December 2021 with my BAS in Cyber Security.
+My goal ~~after I graduate~~ now that I am done with school is to work in Cybersecurity Risk Analysis/Assessment/Management or in Penetration Testing.
 However, I'm also open to working in anything related to cybersecurity or computers, such as networking, information technology, databases, etc.

+I've figured out that I really like data analysis, problem-solving, and math.
+I've also learned throughout my education and my experience in these last couple years that I really enjoy tinkering and developing automated systems.

 I made this website as a way to showcase some of the work I've done.
 Isn't that what a resume for?
 Of course, I have a resume, but I've worked very hard to keep it clean, limited, and tailored to each job application.
 This site doesn't outline my employment history, but is a way to document some of my cybersecurity adventures.
 You should also definitely check out [my LinkedIn profile](https://www.linkedin.com/in/brandonrasaka/) to read about my other achievements and my work history, but this website gives me the ability to present myself with a little more of a casual voice.
 When you read my website, I want you to get to know the _real me_.

 # Me, at a glance

-Though I'm currently getting my BAS in cybersecurity, this isn't my first rodeo through school.
+Though I just got my BAS in cybersecurity, this isn't my first rodeo through school.
 I started by getting a bachelor's in Geology at Brigham Young University - Idaho, then I went on to get my master's in Geology from Baylor University.
 I spent a few years teaching an online natural disasters course, submitting countless resumes for positions in a failing field, and working at a rental car agency.
 Eventually, I decided it was time to gain some education and skills in a different arena.

-Now, I'm in an internship at Pacific Northwest National Laboratory through the SULI program.
-I also work for Marcraft/ETG, a company that develops training courses with hands-on equipment.
+Now, I'm an intern at Pacific Northwest National Laboratory, which started through the SULI program in the summer of 2021.
+During part of that time I also work for Marcraft/ETG, a company that develops training courses with hands-on equipment.
 They sell to educators, not to students, so they're often selling an entire course, which comes with a textbook, lab book, and a whole kit of devices, like a pre-configured Raspberry Pi, a laptop with Kali and Windows, several routers, a server, etc. At Marcraft I am editing and writing labs for their course in Industrial Control System Cyber Security.
-Unfortunately, my work at Marcraft will be put on hold during my internship with PNNL.

-I'm a very busy man right now!
-In addition to these jobs, I also work for CBC as an adjunct instructor teaching Geology 101 online.
-I'm also the president of our campus cybersecurity club: the Cyberhawks.
+In addition to these jobs, I also work for CBC as an adjunct instructor teaching Geology 101 online, and until I graduated I was also the president of our campus cybersecurity club: the Cyberhawks.
 I'm a husband, and the proud father of six kids!

 ![Me and my family having fun together](/assets/images/family-tree.jpg)

 # My Path to Cybersecurity

 Is it "cyber security" (two words) or "cybersecurity" (one word)?

 Most people probably couldn't care less, but pride myself on precise language.
 I went back and forth a lot, then I decided to settle on "cybersecurity" (one word), because that's the way it's use by NIST.

 So, how does someone with a master's in geology and six kids decide to go _back_ to school and get a degree in cybersecurity?
 Well, the short version of the story is this.
 After graduating with my MS degree, I spent 2.5 years applying for hundreds of positions related to geology.
 Geologist, staff geologist, assistant geologist, environmental planner, geographic information systems specialist, geology instructor (community college), etc.